-Stagecoach is working together with Alexander Dennis Limited (ADL) and technology company Fusion Processing.
+Stagecoach and autonomous bus.
+The operator is working together with Alexander Dennis Limited (ADL) and technology company Fusion Processing.
 Why?
-To produce a single decker autonomous bus.
+To produce and test a single decker driverless bus.
 The first full-sized driverless bus in UK.
 Indeed, the vehicle is based on the Enviro200 by ADL, powered with diesel.

 The trial is expected to begin by the end of 2018 and will involve driverless journeys in depot, as driverless vehicles are not yet allowed to travel on public roads.